vdhamer/Photo-Club-Hub/.github/README.md

 because the app is club-oriented.
 But the app can provide a link to a photographer's personal, non-club-oriented website.

 If a photographer joined *multiple* photo clubs, the app will show *multiple* portfolios (with different content) for that photographer.
-An example: the photographer is simultaneously a member of multiple clubs.
+An example: the photographer is simultaneously a member of both club A and club B.
-A differebt example: the photographer was formerly a member of club A, but at some point left club A and joined club B.
+Another example: the photographer was formerly a member of club A, but at some point left club A to join club B.

 <p align="right">(<a href="#top">back to top</a>)</p>